kinvolk/seccompagent/README.md

 ```

 ## Demo on Kubernetes
+Before you install the demo on k8s, please ensure all [the requirements](./docs/install.md) are satisfied

 This demo shows that the Seccomp Agent can have different behaviour depending on the Kubernetes pod (in this case, the pod's namespace and name).